Environmental

 RegenPorts

-RegenPorts is a innovation program created by the Port Authority of Barcelona through the BCN Port Innovation Foundation, designed to lead environmental regeneration projects and respond to the growing regulatory and social demands in terms of sustainability.
+RegenPorts is a Blue Economy programme promoted by the Port Authority of Barcelona through the BCN Port Innovation Foundation, designed to renaturalise anthropised marine environments by driving the evolution of ports towards the integration of nature.

 Type of innovation: Disruptive